New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: Experiments

 \section{Experiments}

 This section provides experimental evaluation of the effectiveness of \ourtree{s}.
 We mostly focus on one setting, the point-interval temporal connectivity, due to the following reasons.
 First, there exist fast baselines for this problem~\cite{song2024querying} that are apple-to-apple comparisons to \ourtree{s}.
-Second, when mapping to incremental MST, the interval-point setting only changes the edge weight distribution, and the runtime is similar.
-Additional experiments are in Appendix~\ref{sec:exp-additional}.
+Second, when mapping to incremental MST, the interval-point setting only changes the edge weight distribution, and the runtime is similar. \ifconference{Additional experiments are in the full version of this paper \cite{amtreefullversion}.}

 For the point-interval connectivity, each edge $e$ has a timestamp $t_e$.
-A query is associated with a time interval $[t_1,t_2]$, and only an edge $e$ with a timestamp $t_e\in[t_1,t_2]$ are considered in the query.
+A query has a time interval $[t_1,t_2]$, and only edges $e$ with timestamp $t_e\in[t_1,t_2]$ are considered in the query.
 In this section, we mainly focus on querying the connectivity between two vertices.
-We provide the experiment for querying the number of connected components in Appendix~\ref{sec:exp-count-cc}.
+We provide the reqults for querying the number of connected components in \iffullversion{\cref{sec:exp-count-cc}}\ifconference{the full version of this paper \cite{amtreefullversion}}.
 As discussed in Sec.~\ref{sec:connectivity}, it is an important building block for many temporal applications such as bipartiteness checking.
-Our source code is publicly available on github \cite{amtreecode}.
+Our source code is publicly available on Github \cite{amtreecode}.